Biographies Characteristics Analysis

 Literature

-"for the emotional art of storytelling, which, rooted in Polish-Jewish cultural traditions, raises timeless questions"
+"for the emotional art of storytelling, which, rooted in Polish-Jewish cultural traditions, raises eternal questions"

 Born in Warsaw (Russian Empire), US citizen